Randomise Alone, Reach as a Team: Introduction

-\paragraph{Team Games and temporal logics.} Since its inception in the seminal work of Alur et al.~\cite{AHK02}, Alternating-time Temporal Logic (ATL) has inspired a rich ecosystem of extensions.
-Prominent examples include Randomised ATL (RATL)~\cite{AHK07}, and Robust ATL~\cite{MNZ23}, as well as probabilistic variants such as PATL~\cite{CL07} and rPATL~\cite{Chen2012}.
-By modelling the coalition as a single meta-player capable of correlating strategies, these frameworks effectively reduce the problem to a standard two-player zero-sum game.
-In contrast, our work addresses the setting where agents must randomise independently, preventing such a reduction. \paragraph{Multi-player games with teams.} Several works including those on population games~\cite{BBLM25}, concurrent parameterised games~\cite{BBM19}, and synthesis of coalition strategies~\cite{BBM20}, work on settings with an unknown number of players as opposed to the fixed number of players in our case.
+\paragraph{Other multiplayer game settings.} Several works including those on population games~\cite{BBLM25}, concurrent parameterised games~\cite{BBM19}, and synthesis of coalition strategies~\cite{BBM20}, work on settings with an unknown number of players as opposed to the fixed number of players in our case.
 Fixing the number of players enables us to obtain value-iteration-like algorithms, more amenable to implementation.
 A recent work on one-shot games with partially shared randomness (various sources of randomness, each of them being accessible to a given subset of players) shows that the threshold problem with a non-strict inequality (instead of strict, as in our setting) is $\exists\Rb$-complete~\cite{BHT26} for one-shot games.
 However, neither the hardness nor the easiness results extend to our setting. \paragraph{Fixed environments and multi-agent learning.} As a side observation, we consider settings where the environment is memoryless (modelling fixed but unknown stochastic process).
 This setting reduces to multi-agent reinforcement learning, where agents must learn to coordinate in a stochastic environment~\cite{Gue02,ZYB20,KV06}. \paragraph{Tools.} The landscape of automated verification for multi-agent systems is rich with tools, yet, to the best of our knowledge, none natively support the independent randomisation constraint central to our work.
 The most prominent tool, PRISM-games~\cite{CFKPS13,KN0S20}, extends probabilistic model checking to the two-player version.
 While PRISM-games can verify properties for a coalition of players (e.g., using the logic rPATL), it treats it as a single ``meta-player'' capable of correlated strategies.
 Tools such as MCMAS~\cite{LQR17} and EVE~\cite{EveTool} enable strategic reasoning via ATL and Nash equilibrium synthesis.
 However, MCMAS focuses primarily on qualitative (Boolean) verification and epistemic properties, while EVE and related Nash solvers (e.g., PRISM-Nash) target non-zero-sum equilibria.